WordPress/wp20-book/Content/BB-Chapter-11-The-WordPress-Economy.md

 Josepha brought up the concept of “free riders.”

 ### "Free Riders"
-There’s an economic about those who don’t contribute but reap the rewards.
+There’s an economic theory about those who don’t contribute but reap the rewards.
 It’s called the [“free rider” problem](https://en.wikipedia.org/wiki/Free-rider_problem).
 The metaphor comes from people riding a bus without buying a ticket.
 As long as plenty of people buy tickets, a few can ride for free without any consequences: the supply of seats is adequate and their choice to pay or not to pay has no effect on the bus schedule.

 Economics theory tells us, though, that there is a tipping point.
 If there are too many free riders, the system breaks down.